 If this RAM usage still somewhat irrationally annoys you, you can do one of the following:

-in File Explorer (by entering it into the address bar) and creating a file called .wslconfig and entering
+%userprofile%in File Explorer (by entering it into the address bar) and creating a file called .wslconfig and entering the following:[wsl2] memory=4096MB

 Your mileage may vary, but you can install dcc locally!
 Run the following commands: